ToshioCP/Gtk4-tutorial/gfm/sec31.md

 - 41-42: Two expressions are defined.
 One is a property expression and the other is a closure expression.
-The property expression look up the "value"property of the adjustment instance.
+The property expression looks up the "value" property of the adjustment instance.
 The closure expression just converts the double into an integer.
 - 43: `gtk_expression_bind` binds the label property of the GtkLabel instance to the integer returned by the closure expression.
 It creates a GtkExpressionWatch structure.